 To disable password protection, go back to the SYSTEM SETUP: Advanced > Security Settings > Power On Lock menu after opening the OSD menu system.
-Select Off by pressing ◀ /▶ .
-The message 'INPUT PASSWORD' is displayed.
+Select Off by pressing ◀/▶.
+The message 'INPUT PASSWORD' displays.
 Enter the current password.

 - If the password is correct, the OSD menu returns to the Security Settings page with 'Off' shown in the row of Power On Lock.
-You will not have to enter the password next time you turn on the projector. - If the password is incorrect, the password error message is displayed lasting for three seconds, and the message 'INPUT PASSWORD' is displayed for your retry.
-You can press MENU/EXIT on the projector or Exit on the remote control to cancel the change or try another password.

-Though the password function is disabled, you need to keep the old password in hand should you ever need to re-activate the password function by entering the old password.
+You will not have to enter the password next time you turn on the projector. - If the password is incorrect, the password error message displays lasting for three seconds, and the message 'INPUT PASSWORD' displays for your retry.
+You can press MENU/EXIT to cancel the change or try another password. - Though the password function is disabled, you need to keep the old password in hand should you ever need to re-activate the password function by entering the old password.